jkoschma/genexplain-platform/docs/source/Workflows.md

 ---
 **Paper**

-Y.V.Kondrakhin, R.N.Sharipov, A.E.Kel, F.A.Kolpakov.
-(2008) Identification of Differentially Expressed Genes by
-Meta-Analysis of Microarray Data on Breast Cancer, In Silico Biology, 8: 383-411. [paper link][paper hyper]
+Y. V. Kondrakhin, R. N. Sharipov, A. E. Kel, F. A. Kolpakov.
+(2008) Identification of Differentially Expressed Genes by Meta-Analysis of Microarray Data on Breast Cancer, In Silico Biology, 8: 383-411. [link][paper hyper]

 ---